kris-nader/scTherapy/README.md

 ## Predicting therapies using scRNAseq

 ### Optional: Set up docker
 This step is <b>optional</b> and used to replicate the exact package versioning (environment) utilized in the publication.
 The Docker image is pre-configured with the following libraries: Seurat4, inferCNV, copyKat, SCEVAN, and biomaRt.
-Utilizing Docker eliminates the need for manual package installations, allowing you to proceed directly to step 1 for loading packages and processing data.
-Users are advised to create a directory for output results; in this scenario, it is named sctherapy_dir.
+Utilizing Docker eliminates the need for manual package installations, allowing you to proceed directly to step 1 for loading packages and processing data, by running R from docker.

 ```posh
 # Pull the scTherapy Docker image from Docker Hub